sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-04.md

 ## Activity 5: Test your Work

-With the hands-on exercises complete it is time to test your work.

-1. Navigate to src\ChatAPI.
-    - If running on Codespaces:
-       1. Run dotnet dev-certs https --trust to manually accept the certificate warning.
+In the previous module we tested each agent independently.
+With the code  changes in this module we should now be able to orchestrate and  multi agent chat where agent selection is automated based on the SelectionStrategy and agent prompts.
+Lets go ahead and test if the code works as expected.

+#### 1. Start the ChatAPI

+- Codespaces open a terminal and type `dotnet run`
+- In your IDE press **F5** or select **Run** to start the application.

-       2. Run dotnet run.
+#### 2. Run the Frontend App

-    - If running locally on Visual Studio or VS Code:
-       1. Press F5 or select Run.
-2. Copy the launched URL and use it as the API endpoint in the next step.
-3. Follow the [instructions](../..//README.md) to run the Frontend app.
+- Open a new terminal or use an existing one that is open to the `/frontend` folder.

+    ```sh
+    ng serve
+    ```

+- Navigate to, <http://localhost:4200> in your browser

+#### 3. Start a Chat Session

+1. Open the frontend app.
-4. Start a conversation in the UI
+1. Start a new conversation.
-5. Try the below messages and respond according to the AI response.
+1. Try the below prompts and respond according to the AI response.
     1. Transfer $50 to my friend.
     1. Looking for a Savings account with high interest rate.
     1. File a complaint about theft from my account.
     1. How much did I spend on grocery?
     1. Provide me a statement of my account.
-1. Expected result each message response is based on the agent you selected and plugins available with the agent.
+1. Expected response: The response is inline with the Agent's prompts and plugins.

+### 4. Stop the Application

+- In the frontend terminal, press **Ctrl + C** to stop the application.
+- In your IDE press **Shift-F5** or stop the debugger.

 ### Validation Checklist

-- [ ] item 1
+- [ ] Depending on the user prompt the agent selection is dynamic.
-- [ ] item 2
+- [ ] All the agents  context of the previous messages in teh conversation.
+- [ ] The agents are able to invoke the right plugin function to interact with `BankingService`.
-- [ ] item 3
+- [ ] Vector search  works as expected.

 ### Common Issues and Solutions

-1. Item 1:

-   - Sub item 1
-   - Sub item 2
-   - Sub item 3

-1. Item 2:

-   - Sub item 1
-   - Sub item 2
-   - Sub item 3

-3. Item 3:

-   - Sub item 1
-   - Sub item 2
-   - Sub item 3
+1. Multiple agents respond together or Wrong agent responding:

+   - View the 'DebugLog' by using the **Bug** icon in each impacted AI response.
+   - Study the Termination Reason
+   - Edit the appropriate Prompty files to resolve the conflict.

 ### Module Solution